PeruRail: Routes

 At its highest point, La Raya Pass (14°28′59″S 70°59′20″W), the altitude is 4313 m.
 The train makes a stop in La Raya Pass where there is a clear view of the surrounding landscape.

-There's no more passenger traffic between Arequipa and Matarani, and it was also suspended on the Juliaca - Arequipa line for several years until May 2017 when the Belmond Andean Explorer was inaugurated.
+Passenger travel no longer operates between Arequipa and Matarani, and it was also suspended on the Juliaca - Arequipa line for several years until May 2017, when the Belmond Andean Explorer service was inaugurated.